 Mortgages

-For international buyers, there tends to be a minimum lend of €100,000.
+For international buyers, it is very difficult to secure a french mortgage.
+At the moment, there tends to be a minimum lend of €200,000 and the lend criteria are significant.
 If you do not want to take out that much, most buyers raise the finance in their home country in order to become a cash buyer in France.
-If you are looking to take out a mortgage in excess of €100,000, do let us know as we can put you in touch with an english-speaking broker that specialises in French mortgages for international clients.
-Simply click here for more information
+If you are looking to take out a mortgage in excess of €200,000, do let us know as we can put you in touch with an english-speaking broker that specialises in French mortgages for international clients.

 THE FRENCH PROPERTY BUYING PROCESS